vijeeshplr/vichulocalrepo/csghomechallenge_ansible/README.md

 # installed ansible on ansiblecontrolnode01 and validated the configuration
 # created a folder called "ansible" and ansible.cfg file by creating inventory file name inventory.
-# Added the private key ip of homechallengedev01 to inventory.
+# Added the private ip of homechallengedev01 to inventory.
 # Generated pubkey by running ssh-keygen in ansiblecontrolnode01 and copied over to homechallengedev01 for passwordless authentication.
 # created two bash file in ansiblecontrolnodedev01 security_agent_installer_linux_amd64_v1.0.0.sh and security_agent_config.yaml by
   copying the given code.